 Evaluating risks and considering alternatives

-Once risks have been identified, the risk manager must evaluate them ranking them in terms of importance (prioritization).
+Once risks have been identified, the risk manager must evaluate them by ranking them in terms of importance (prioritization).

 There is need to consider the approaches that might be used to deal with risk and then select the technique appropriate to deal with the identified risk.
 During this stage, the risk manager is primarily concerned with deciding on which of the techniques available is appropriate.